 Another of your veteran’s benefits is the V.A guaranteed loan program.
 Veterans, reservists and National Guard members, surviving spouses of veterans who died while in the service and active duty personnel are all eligible for the loan program

-The New GI Bill offers a much more comprehensive package of educational assistance than ever before, and offers help to survivors and dependents as well. eBenefits.Va.Gov
+The New G.I Bill offers a much more comprehensive package of educational assistance than ever before & offers help to survivors and dependents as well. eBenefits.Va.Gov

 Medical veteran’s benefits package includes preventive services, outpatient services, emergency services, medical and surgical care, chiropractic care, mental health care, bereavement counseling, and substance abuse counseling.
 It also provides prescription and over the counter medications and medical supplies.

-Denise Gabbard is a Professional Writer and SEO and Social Media Consultant.
+Denise Gabbard is a Professional Writer & also SEO and Social Media Consultant.
 She feels strongly that our country must always support our military people, and urges vets to become familiar with their veterans benefits.